PoCInnovation/Workshops/software/20.Kubernetes/README.md

 :heavy_check_mark: Deploy a web application

 Welcome to this workshop about [Kubernetes](https://kubernetes.io/), the leading container orchestration system!
-In 3 hours time you will learn to deploy a web application on Kubernetes and grow familiar with multiple Kubernetes concepts.
+In 3 hours time you will learn how to deploy a web application on Kubernetes and grow familiar with multiple Kubernetes concepts.

 Most of this workshop will consist in putting together [YAML files](https://fr.wikipedia.org/wiki/YAML) that define your Kubernetes resources.
 You can find many examples of those on the web.